codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is now considered legacy.
 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including the migration process.

-Hybrid GitOps Runtime offers two installation options via Helm, each catering to specific use cases:
+Hybrid GitOps Runtime via Helm offers two installation flavors, each catering to specific use cases:

 * **Side-by-Side installation: Native Argo CD and GitOps**
-  This installation option combines Argo CD and GitOps Runtime in a side-by-side setup, suitable for environments where you already have Argo CD installed on your cluster, and want to extend it with GitOps capabilities.
+  This flavor combines Argo CD and GitOps Runtime in a side-by-side setup, suitable for environments where you already have Argo CD installed on your cluster, and want to extend it with GitOps capabilities.
   Side-by-Side GitOps installation provides seamless integration of both Native Argo CD and GitOps Runtime features in a single cluster.

 * **Dedicated GitOps installation**
-  This installation option is  solely on GitOps Runtime .
-  Suitable for environments where you want to deploy GitOps Runtime on your cluster without any pre-existing Argo CD installation.
+  This flavor focuses solely on GitOps, suitable for environments where you want to deploy GitOps Runtime on your cluster without Argo CD.
-  Dedicated GitOps installation also installs the Argo project components but as .
+  Dedicated GitOps installation installs Argo project components as part of the installation process .

 Choose the installation option that best aligns with your specific requirements and current environment setup.
 Whichever option you choose, review the table listing the prerequisites for each installation method, and then follow the detailed instructions as needed.